toChaim/memory/README.md

 - Memory
   - Change timing to make it harder or easyer
   - Play with spatial memory by having non grid chapes.
 Geography Maps and Scattered
   - Play with visual memory by having the cards have different images.
+Possibly shuffling cards in between turns.
   - Play with groups.
 Match not exact images but two items from the same group.
 Cats etc...
   - Play with words.
 Have word and image.
+  - Play with math.
+Pick pairs that add upto a target number.